 Sample Language by Position

-Conservative (Payee-Favorable): "Neither party shall have the right to set off, deduct, or withhold any amounts from payments due under this Agreement except for amounts that are liquidated, undisputed, and acknowledged in writing by the party against whom set-off is asserted, or that have been finally determined by a court of competent jurisdiction or arbitral tribunal."
+Conservative (Payee-Favorable): "Neither party shall have the right to set off, deduct, recoup, or withhold any amounts from payments due under this Agreement except for amounts that: (a) arise solely under this Agreement (and not under any other agreement or relationship between the parties); (b) are liquidated, undisputed, and acknowledged in writing by the party against whom set-off is asserted, or have been finally determined by a court of competent jurisdiction or arbitral tribunal in a proceeding to which both parties were given notice and an opportunity to be heard; and (c) are the subject of a written set-off notice delivered at least thirty (30) days prior to the deduction.
+Any amounts improperly withheld in purported exercise of set-off rights shall accrue interest at the rate of [LIBOR/SOFR + 2]% per annum from the date of withholding until the date of payment to the aggrieved party."

 Example Clause Language